arkime/arkimeweb/_wiki/cont3xt.md

 Setting | Default | Description
 --------|---------|------------
-dbUrl | empty | Either lmdb:DIRECTORY or an elasticsearch URL for storing cont3xt data. elasticsearch | http://localhost:9200 | The elasticsearch URL to use, dbUrl overrides this setting elasticsearchAPIKey | empty | See <a href="settings#elasticsearchAPIKey">settings page</a>
+dbUrl | empty | Either lmdb:DIRECTORY or an OpenSearch/Elasticsearch URL for storing cont3xt data.
+elasticsearch | http://localhost:9200 | The OpenSearch/Elasticsearch URL to use, dbUrl overrides this setting
+elasticsearchAPIKey | empty | See <a href="settings#elasticsearchAPIKey">settings page</a>
 elasticsearchBasicAuth | empty | See <a href="settings#elasticsearchBasicAuth">settings page</a>
 elasticsearchTimeout | 300 | See <a href="settings#elasticsearchtimeout">settings page</a>
 esClientKey | empty | See <a href="settings#esclientkey">settings page</a>
 esClientCert | empty | See <a href="settings#esclientcert">settings page</a>
 esClientKeyPass | empty | See <a href="settings#esclientkeypass">settings page</a>
-usersUrl | empty | Either lmdb:DIRECTORY or an elasticsearch URL for storing cont3xt users database.
+usersUrl | empty | Either lmdb:DIRECTORY or an OpenSearch/Elasticsearch URL for storing cont3xt users database.
 Can be the same that all Arkime tools use. usersElasticsearch | empty | See <a href="settings#userselasticsearch">settings page</a>
 usersPrefix | empty | See <a href="settings#usersprefix">settings page</a>
 usersElasticsearchAPIKey | empty | See <a href="settings#usersElasticsearchAPIKey">settings page</a>